liudf0716/udpi/README.md

 ```

 ### Configure udpi plugin ###
-The udpi plugin can be configured either using the VPP command-line interface (CLI), through a configuration file or through the VPP binary api
+The udpi plugin can be configured either using the VPP command-line interface (CLI), through the VPP binary api

+see src/dpi_plugin_doc.md in details.

 #### udpi plugin CLI ####